fe-ux/fe-ux/README.md

 # Hi there :blush:
 My name is Arseniy.<br>
-I’m currently studying for java backend developer. 🌱
+I’m currently studying for backend/ml developer. 🌱